Australian PM Abbott threatens repercussions over Indonesia executions

 “Millions of Australians are feeling sickened by what might be about to happen in Indonesia.”

-It was unclear what measures Abbott was considering, but Australia and Indonesia have a long history of diplomatic tensions, which have periodically complicated cooperation on regional issues including people smuggling and intelligence.
+It was unclear what measures Abbott was considering, but Australia and Indonesia have a long history of diplomatic tension, which has periodically complicated cooperation on regional issues, including people smuggling and intelligence.

 Indonesia recalled its envoy and froze military and intelligence cooperation in 2013 after reports that Canberra had spied on top Indonesian officials, including former president Susilo Bambang Yudhoyono’s wife.

-Full diplomatic cooperation was restored in May last year, but Foreign Minister Julie Bishop last month refused to rule out following Brazil and the Netherlands in withdrawing its ambassador from Jakarta if the executions went ahead.
+Full diplomatic cooperation was restored last May, but Foreign Minister Julie Bishop last month refused to rule out following Brazil and the Netherlands in withdrawing its ambassador from Jakarta if the executions went ahead.

 Those two countries withdrew their ambassadors last month after two of their citizens were among six people executed for drugs offences.

-Australia outlawed capital punishment in 1973 and public opinion is staunchly against the death penalty for any crime.
+Australia outlawed capital punishment in 1973 and public opinion staunchly opposes the death penalty for any crime.

-The last Australia citizen executed by a foreign government was Nguyen Tuong Van by Singapore in 2005, also on charges of smuggling heroin.
-That incident had little effect on bi-lateral relations.
+The last Australian citizen executed by a foreign government was Nguyen Tuong Van by Singapore in 2005, also on charges of smuggling heroin.
+That incident had little effect on bilateral relations.
 But the execution of two Australians for drug offences in Malaysia in 1986 saw relations plummet.

-In Sydney more than 150,000 people signed a petition for clemency that was handed over to the families of the prisoners at the weekend.
+In Sydney, more than 150,000 people signed a petition for clemency handed to the families of the prisoners at the weekend.

+A survey released by the Sydney-based Lowy Institute think tank on Monday showed strong public disapproval for the execution, with 62 percent of the 1,211 people surveyed opposing the move.

+“As the date for the executions of Andrew Chan and Myuran Sukumaran appears to draw closer, Australian public and political opposition is crystallizing,” Michael Fullilove, executive director of the Lowy Institute, said in a statement.

 International pressure is also mounting over the executions.

-United Nations Secretary-General Ban Ki-moon appealed to Indonesian Foreign Minister Retno Marsudi on Thursday not to move ahead with the executions.
+United Nations Secretary-General Ban Ki-moon appealed to Indonesian Foreign Minister Retno Marsudi on Thursday not to go ahead.